 Nepali Folk and Traditional Musical Instruments

 Nepali Folk and Traditional Musical Instruments are representing our culture worldwide.
-The musical instruments are playing in Jatras, festivals, marriages, cultural program, concert, and so many other ceremonies.
+The musical instruments are playing in Jatras, festivals, marriages, cultural programs, concerts, and so many other ceremonies.
 The music instrument is played from mountain to hill, hill to madesh.
-There are thousands of traditional instrument in Nepal and more than 200 original instruments develop in Nepal.
-108 types of music instrument are still played across Nepal.
+There are thousands of traditional instruments in Nepal and more than 200 original instruments develop in Nepal.
+108 types of music instruments are still played across Nepal.

 List of Nepali Folk and Traditional Musical Instruments

 The Madal is the folk musical instrument of Nepal.
 Madal was first introduced by the Magar community but is equally famous and used by all of the Nepalese society.
 The Madal is mainly used for Nepalese folk music, which is the most popular and widely used as a drum in Nepal.
 Madal is made of wood its shape like a cylinder and both sides have a hole which is covered by double-layered goat-skin and a black paste made of flour.
 Madal is played by hand.

 The Arbajo is a Nepali traditional musical instrument plucked lute, long-necked and four strings.
 It is made of wood and similar to Nepali Sarangi.
 Gaine caste played Arbajo in Lamjung and Kaski district of western Nepal.
 Some of the few musicians still playing the Arbajo.